korthout/backport-action/README.md

 # Backport action

-> This project is still in an early development stage

 This is a GitHub action to backport merged pull requests (PR) to branches.
 For example, to patch an older version with changes that you're merging into your main branch, without the manual labor of cherry-picking the individual commits.